Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Physical examination

-Feverish form:
+Fever form:

-· The illness lasts 3-7 days;
+· the illness lasts 3-7 days;

 Neurological status:

-With CE, the following is carried out:
+During CE the following is carried out:

 Meningeal form: